- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 What is a Capital Gains Account Scheme?

-If the assessee is unable to purchase or construct property before the due date of furnishing of return of income for the year of transfer and still wants to save tax he or she can invest/deposit all the unutilized capital gain proceeds of the old house property in Capital Gains Deposit Scheme.
-In this way, the new property can be purchased later and the capital gains from the proceeds of the sale of old house property will not be taxable too.
+If the assessee is unable to purchase or construct property before the due date of furnishing of return of income for the year of transfer and still wants to save tax, he or she can invest/deposit all the unutilized capital gain proceeds of the old house property in Capital Gains Deposit Scheme.
+In this way, the new property can be purchased later and the capital gains from the proceeds of the sale of old house property will not be taxable either.

 The Income Tax Act specifies Various conditions for deposition in the Capital Gains Account Scheme.
 They are: